We’re coming at you today with our list of cheap keto meal prep recipes, fully updated for 2020.

 Jar it up and drink one every morning.

-9 Beef Keto Meal Prep Recipes
+8 Beef Cheap Keto Meal Prep Recipes

 These sheet pan fajitas right here are one of my go-to recipes!
 My wife and I eat fajitas probably once a week, at least!
 If I’m on a keto diet, I’ll eat the meat and veggies by themselves or on a salad.
 The spice blend Melissa recommends here is absolutely perfect for bringing out the meat flavor of the steak without being over-seasoned.